Quintaneishon/PDA/MUSIC_GO_AIRA/README.md

 ## Usage

 The program performs:
-1. Forward FFT on input audio
+1. Forward FFT on input audio using pure Go implementation
 2. Allows for frequency domain processing (currently just passes through)
 3. Inverse FFT to convert back to time domain